ministryofjustice/laa-amend-a-claim/src/e2e/README.md

 4. Claim summary fee (requires a claim ID)
 5. Calculated fee detail (requires a claim ID and claim summary fee ID)

-After each test has been executed, the `AfterEach` hook:
+Additionally, before each test has been executed, the `BeforeEach` hook ensures the tables in the database have been cleared so that each test can run in isolation.
-1. Deletes any assessments that were created
-2. Iterates back through the inserts in reverse order to delete the seeded data from the database (note again that the order is important here).

-The insert classes define a list of parameters that will be substituted into the wildcards (`?`) inside the [SQL files](/src/e2e/test/resources/fixtures/db/claims).
-Additional wildcards and parameters can be added as needed.
+Again, the order matters here due to foreign key constraints.

 ## Run all E2E tests